memfault/interrupt/_drafts/cortex-m-breakpoints.md

 #### GDB RSP when a Breakpoint Triggers

 Now let's actually cause the breakpoint to be triggered by executing the function we installed the breakpoint on.
-This can be done by running the `call_dummy_funcs` CLI command:
+I've added a CLI command to the example project, `call_dummy_funcs` that simply calls all the `dummy_function_*` routines in a row:

 ```
 shell> call_dummy_funcs